Lefschetz fibrations on the Milnor fibers of cusp and simple elliptic singularities: Singularities and Lefschetz fibrations

 A Lefschetz singularity is locally presented by a non-degenerate homogeneous quadratic map.
 We notice that the converse is not true even when a given quadratic map is homotopic to one presenting a Lefschetz singularity through non-degenerate homogeneous ones.
 We would like to inform that the space of such quadratic maps are investigated in a forthcoming paper \cite{K2M2}.

-For a Lefschetz fibration $G:M^4\to \Sigma$, the preimage $G^{-1}(c)$ of a critical value $c$ is called a singular fiber at $c$.
+For a Lefschetz fibration $G\colon M^4\to \Sigma$, the preimage $G^{-1}(c)$ of a critical value $c$ is called a singular fiber at $c$.
+We usually assume that no singular fiber contains a $2$-sphere that is embedded in $M^4$ with self-intersection $-1$.
+This condition is called the relative minimality.
 Removing all the singular fibers, we obtain a fiber bundle over a punctured surface $\Sigma'=\Sigma\setminus\{c_1,\dots,c_n\}$.
-A fiber of this bundle is called a regular fiber.
+A fiber of this bundle is called a regular fiber, and its genus is called the genus of the Lefschetz fibration.
 In a standard way to understand the topology of a Stein manifold, Ailsa Keating \cite{Ke} used a Lefschetz fibration over $D^2$ whose regular fiber has non-empty boundary in her recent work on the topology of a Milnor fiber.
 In this paper we construct a Lefschetz fibration over $D^2$ whose regular fiber is the torus $T^2$ instead, and consider it as a ``half'' of the elliptic fibration of a K3 surface.
-To this aim we restrict ourselves to the case where the regular fiber is $T^2$ and the base space $\Sigma$ is either $D^2$ or $S^2$.
+To this aim we restrict ourselves to the case where the regular fiber is $T^2$.

-Take a small disk $D_n$ on $\Sigma$ centered at $c_j$ with radius $\e>0$ with respect to the local coordinate ($j=1,\dots n$).
+Take a small disk $D_j$ on $\Sigma$ centered at $c_j$ with radius $\e>0$ with respect to the local coordinates ($j=1,\dots n$).
 Then, on the local model, the intersection of $\widetilde{G}^{-1}(\e,0)$ and $\R^2=\langle(1,0,0,0),(0,0,1,0)\rangle$ is a loop which bounds a disk on $\R^2$.
 This defines a loop on a regular fiber near $c_j$ which is called the vanishing cycle of the singular fiber at $c_j$.
 In the case where a singular fiber contains $p$ critical points, the vanishing cycles of $c_j$ are $p$ parallel loops.
 The monodromy of the $T^2$-bundle along $\partial D_j$ is then (isotopic to) the composition of the right-handed Dehn-twists along the loops.
 We call it the monodromy of the singular fiber at $c_j$.
 If the fibration is generic, that is, if each singular fiber has a single critical point, the monodromy is a single Dehn-twist.
 The total monodromy of a Lefschetz fibration over $D^2$ is the monodromy along $\partial D^2$.
 If it is trivial, we can obtain a Lefschetz fibration over $S^2$ by attaching $T^2\times D^2$ along the boundary.
+If we attach $T^2\times \Sigma _{g, 1}$ instead, we can also obtain a Lefschetz fibration over $\Sigma _g$, where $\Sigma _g$ and $\Sigma _{g, 1}$ are compact orientable genus $g$ surfaces with no boundary and with one boundary component, respectively.